senirudilmith/microlab4/README.md

 <img src = "https://user-images.githubusercontent.com/111168422/184474878-cc7ec50e-db44-469c-8861-7aca1c22faf3.jpeg" width = "900" height = "500"/>

-The above Schematic diagram is derived according to the code being used by the microcontroller, since we do not use any interrupt condtions in the code but instead only check for the respective logic levels of the three switches connected we can create the schematic diagram in the above manner without specifying for the interrupt ports.
+The above Schematic diagram is derived according to the code being used by the microcontroller, since we do not use any interrupt condtions in the code but instead only check for the respective logic levels of the three switches connected we can create the schematic diagram in the above manner without specifying for the interrupt ports.PORT C  RC 0,RC 3 and RC 4 are configured to be the respective input ports and PORT B  RB 1, RB 3 are configured to be the respective output ports.
+Port A was not used since analog configuration was required to be connecteed to it if used as switches by the system.

 ### PCB layout